WindingPathInitiative/wpi-hub/README.md

 3. Make local versions of the default files in config and seeds with your changes
 4. Configure the database in `config/db.json`.
 5. `knex migrate:latest`.
-6. Configure the Cognito JWTS in `config/auth.json` and `config/jwks.json`.
+6. Configure the Auth0 JWTS and APIs credentials in `config/auth.json` and `config/jwks.json`.
 7. Start server with `node www`.

 ## Config
-* `auth` - Contains credentials for Amazon Cognito
+* `auth` - Contains credentials for Auth0
 * `db` - Database credentials.
 * `roles` - JSON of valid roles, with descriptions.
 * `templates` - Office permission templates, used when creating new org units.